DoughBoiKush/ICrypt/README.md

 #### Features of ICrypt

- Uses randomly generated long password meaning no one knows the password and is impossible to crack the password.Every time you run ICrypt it generates new passwords.Overwrites the file in other words it gets the size of the file to be encrypted and it generate new file with the same name and size.
+ It uses randomly generated long password meaning no one knows the password and is impossible to crack the password.Every time you run ICrypt it generates new passwords.It also overwrites the file in other words it gets the size of the file to be encrypted and it generate new file with the same name and size.

 #### Which OS does ICrypt targets?